ydb-platform/ydb/ydb/docs/en/core/concepts/_includes/ttl.md

 {% note tip %}

-When setting up TTL using YQL, an `Interval` is created from a string literal in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format.
+When setting up TTL using YQL, an `Interval` is created from a string literal in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format with [some restrictions](../../yql/reference/builtins/basic#data-type-literals).

 {% endnote %}